Boston College upsets No. 18 Virginia, 60-53

+Virginia coach Tony Bennett knows what the problems were in Tuesday night’s loss to Boston College.
+Now he’s got to fix them.

+”I think the tape’s going to reveal some things that are going to hurt and sting,” Bennett said after unranked BC beat the 18th-ranked Cavaliers 60-53. ”But you move on and get ready for the next one.”

-BOSTON (AP) — Jared Hamilton hit a tiebreaking 3-pointer with 37 seconds left and added a pair of free throws to clinch it as Boston College beat No. 18 Virginia 60-53 on Tuesday night and sent the defending national champions to their first Atlantic Coast Conference loss of the season.
+Jared Hamilton hit a tiebreaking 3-pointer with 37 seconds left and added a pair of free throws to clinch it as the Eagles sent the defending national champions to their first Atlantic Coast Conference loss of the season.

-Jay Heath scored 17 for the Eagles (9-6, 3-1), who had not beaten Virginia since 2013.
-It was BC’s first win over a ranked team since a victory over No. 11 Florida State last January.
+Jay Heath scored 17 for BC (9-6, 3-1), which had not beaten Virginia in six tries since 2013.
+It was BC’s first win over a ranked team since beating No. 11 Florida State last January, and Virginia’s first loss to an unranked ACC opponent in almost two years.

+”We’re trying to do the same thing as everyone else,” BC coach Jim Christian said, whose team was a 10 1/2-point underdog coming off a 39-point loss to Duke. ”These guys are not surprised they won this game.”

-Braxton Key scored 16 points with eight rebounds for the Cavaliers (11-3, 3-1), who have now lost two of their last four games.
+Braxton Key scored 16 points with eight rebounds for the Cavaliers (11-3, 3-1).
+The 2019 champs, who a year earlier were the first team to lose as a No. 1 seed in the NCAA tournament, have now lost two of their last four games.

-A 10 1/2-point underdog coming off a 39-point loss to Duke, BC scored eight of the first 10 points in the game and still led 42-30 with 14 minutes left before Virginia ran off 10 points in a row to cut the deficit to two points.
+BC scored eight of the first 10 points in the game and still led 42-30 with 14 minutes left before Virginia scored 10 in a row.
 With about seven minutes left, Key missed a layup and Mamadi Diakite slapped the rebound out to the top of the key, where Kihei Clark hit a 3-pointer to tie it at 45-all.

 Diakite followed with a three-point play to give Virginia its first lead since the opening basket of the game.
 Clark scored seven points during the 20-3 run, while BC was held to just one basket over almost nine minutes.